|

 Most patients experience positive changes in lifestyle compared to living with

 end stage liver disease.
-However the following are simple changes a patient
+However the following are simple changes a patient may

-may need to become used to:
+need to become used to:

-- Exposure to infections is dangerous for transplant
+- Exposure to infections is dangerous for transplant recipients

-recipients and should be avoided.
-Illness should be reported
+and should be avoided.
+Illness should be reported to the doctor immediately.

-- Monthly blood tests with local physician and semi-annual
+- Monthly blood tests with local physician and semi-annual checkups

-checkups at the transplant center are required.
+at the transplant center are required.

 - Patients should maintain a balanced, low-salt diet.

-- Within a year after a successful liver transplant most
+- Within a year after a successful liver transplant most patients

-patients are able to return to fairly vigorous physical exercise.
+are able to return to fairly vigorous physical exercise.

 - Women who conceive have to be monitored carefully because